awsdocs/amazon-ec2-user-guide/doc_source/unlimited-mode-examples.md

 **P4** – For the next 12 hours, CPU utilization decreases to 2\.5% \(below the baseline\), which requires a spend of 36 credits\.
 In the same time, the instance earns 72 credits\.
 The instance earns more credits than it spends, and the `CPUCreditBalance` value increases to 122 credits\.

 **P5** – For the next 5 hours, the instance bursts at 100% CPU utilization, and spends a total of 570 credits to sustain the burst\.
-About an hour into this period, the instance depletes its entire `CPUCreditBalance` of 122 credits, and starts to spend surplus credits to sustain the high CPU performance, totaling 448 surplus credits in this period \(570\-122=448\)\.
+About an hour into this period, the instance depletes its entire `CPUCreditBalance` of 122 credits, and starts to spend surplus credits to sustain the high CPU utilization, totaling 448 surplus credits in this period \(570\-122=448\)\.
 When the `CPUSurplusCreditBalance` value reaches 144 CPU credits \(the maximum a `t3.nano` instance can earn in a 24\-hour period\), any surplus credits spent thereafter cannot be offset by earned credits\.
 The surplus credits spent thereafter amounts to 304 credits \(448\-144=304\), which results in a small additional charge at the end of the hour for 304 credits\.

 **P6** – For the next 13 hours, CPU utilization is at 5% \(the baseline\)\.
 The instance earns as many credits as it spends, with no excess to pay down the `CPUSurplusCreditBalance`\.
 The `CPUSurplusCreditBalance` value remains at 144 credits\.